 After this celebration, the temple in heaven is opened up, and the armies of Jesus Christ, King of Kings (Revelation 19:16), are revealed, ready for battle:

 Now I saw heaven opened, and behold, a white horse.
 And He who sat on him was called Faithful and True, and in righteousness He judges and makes war.
 His eyes were like a flame of fire, and on His head were many crowns.
 He had a name written that no one knew except Himself.
 He was clothed with a robe dipped in blood, and His name is called The Word of God.
 And the armies in heaven, clothed in fine linen, white and clean, followed Him on white horses (Revelation 19:11–14).

 By this time, “the beast, the kings of the earth, and their armies” have completed their journey to Jerusalem and are gathered there to resist the coming of the new King and His army (v.
 19).

-The period from the Feast of Trumpets through the Day of Atonement comprises some of the most harrowing days in human history—tales that likely will be told over and over to those in the Millennium for the lessons they teach.
+The period from the Feast of Trumpets through the Day of Atonement comprises some of the most harrowing days in human history, and tales of this period will likely will be told over and over to those in the Millennium for the lessons they teach.
 But they are not the end.
 Rather, they are the beginning.

-King David rhetorically asked, "If the foundations are destroyed, what can the righteous do?"
+King David rhetorically asked, “If the foundations are destroyed, what can the righteous do?”
 (Psalm 11:3).
-The Feast of Trumpets and the Day of Atonement remind us that Jesus Christ will not build tomorrow's world on today's foundations.
-God will intervene and bring the greatest powers of humanity to nothing—and He will do this so that He can give humanity everything.
+The Feast of Trumpets and the Day of Atonement remind us that Jesus Christ will not build tomorrow’s world on today’s foundations.
+God will intervene and bring the greatest powers of humanity to nothing—in order to give humanity everything.